Contract development and testing

 Specifically to be modified within there:

-3. quantity of type uint256 is required to be passed in mint method to represent how many NFTs are to be minted this time, here we simplify the logic by limiting the minting to one at a time.
+privatenamed_nextTokenIdof typeuint256to mark the current progress, and add one to the value for each new NFT.
+1. setmintas the contract issuer so that it will be easier to deploy contracts without specifyinginitialOwner; quantityof typeuint256is required to be passed inmintmethod to represent how many NFTs are to be minted this time, here we simplify the logic by limiting the minting to one at a time.- remove the

-4. remove the onlyOwner modifier so that anyone can call the mint method.
-2. add the payable modifier so that anyone can call the mint method.
+onlyOwnermodifier so that anyone can call themintmethod.
+2. add thepayablemodifier so that anyone can call themintmethod. - add the

-6. _safeMint should also be changed to _mint, mainly to avoid errors when testing the contract by calling it from a Remix contract later on, and to should be changed to msg.sender, which stands for the address that the NFT is casting to for initiating the transaction.
+payablequalifier so that anyone calling themintmethod can transfer money to the contract at the same time. _safeMintshould also be changed to_mint, mainly to avoid errors when testing the contract by calling it from a Remix contract later on, andtoshould be changed tomsg.sender, which stands for the address that the NFT is casting to for initiating the transaction.

 The code is as follows: